microsoft/filter-explorer/README.md

 Filter Explorer
 ===============

-Filter Explorer is a Nokia example application which demonstrates some of the image editing capabilities and performance of the Nokia Imaging SDK by allowing the user to apply a number of filter layers to existing photos.
+Filter Explorer is an example application which demonstrates some of the image editing capabilities and performance of the Imaging SDK by allowing the user to apply a number of filter layers to existing photos.

 This repository contains two separate implementation solutions: